 GO

 The marker is a best-effort hint — the engine marks the last batch it attempted, usually (but not always) the one that caused the error.
 The values are real and fully expanded (tokens resolved, connection-string parameters substituted), which is exactly what you need to reproduce the failure.{{Token}} instead of the expanded value — a misspelled token, a token out of scope for this script's slot (a {{SchemaName}} token in a product-level script, say), or a token that was never defined.ScrubArtifacts: true before re-running: the artifact then redacts sensitive token values and inline connection-string passwords into a shareable variant.
-See Failure artifacts in the configuration reference.When SchemaQuench runs one of its generated procedures against your target database, it dumps the exact SQL it sent to a companion .sql file — the same artifact the Debug Script: line points at.
+See Failure artifacts in the configuration reference.When SchemaQuench runs one of its generated procedures against your target database, it dumps the exact SQL it sent to a companion .sql file — the same artifact the Resolved SQL written to: line points at.
 Generated procedures cover missing tables and columns, modified tables, indexes, foreign keys, materialized views, indexed views, and the table-JSON parse step.
 Debug files follow the pattern SchemaQuench - <operation> <server>.<database>.sql:

 SchemaQuench - Quench Missing Tables And Columns prod.NW.sql